Sharing and permissions in the SharePoint modern experience

 Sharing a site or asset within a site such as a library or document is essentially the same a granting permission for a particular person, user, or group to the shared asset.
 When sharing within SharePoint, you are also provided the ability to email the user directly with the UI as well.

 There are two primary forms for sharing within SharePoint, internal sharing and external sharing.
-Internal sharing includes sharing with users, Office 365 Groups, or security groups within your tenant.
+Internal sharing includes sharing with users or security groups within your tenant.
 External sharing includes sharing with anyone else.

 External sharing is controlled at two levels, both at the tenant wide level as well as at the site collection level.
 A common use case is allowing sharing at the tenant level so that some sites may be shared externally, while limiting external sharing with the HR or another internal only site.
 Learn more about external sharing.